Materials Characterisation Systems - Lake Shore

-A catalogue is downloadable form the Documents menu (upper right) or, for more information that also include video demonstrations, visit the Lake Shore Blog.
+A catalogue is downloadable from the Documents tab above or, for more information that also include video demonstrations, visit the Lake Shore Blog.

 HMS systems feature hardware with electromagnet and superconducting magnet based platforms that can measure samples with resistances ranging from 10 µΩ to 200 GΩ, provide fields to 9 T, temperatures from 2 K to 800 K, accommodate samples up to 6" in diameter, or measure up to 4 consecutive samples without a hardware change.
-Full details of these products can be found in the HMS Catalogue downloadable from the Related Documents menu upper right.
+Full details of these products can be found in the HMS Catalogue downloadable from the Documents tab above.